backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/RDS.md

 > [!important]- Backups are stored in **S3**.
 > Just for reference, snapshots of EBS volumes were also stored in S3.

+> [!question]- Your RDS backups are impacting your production database when they run.
+What can you do to *improve the performance of your production database when backups are taken*?
+> Enable Multi-AZ.

 ### Autoscaling
 - RDS will detect when you are running out of space and will **scale automatically** with zero downtime.
 	- This means we don’t have to scale our database manually.